-The result attributable to non-controlling interests increased in current year.
-The movement is related to the acquisition of 80% of Nowa Marina Gdynia Sp. z o.o.
+The result attributable to non-controlling interests decreased in current year.
+The movement is mainly related to the current year net result of Land S.A.

 13. RESERVED AND RETAINED EARNINGS

 Reserves and retained earnings on the balance sheet date are as follows: